vigneshdotdev/learn-rust/README.md

 cargo run

-##🤝 Contributing (Self-Learning Focus)
+## 🤝 Contributing (Self-Learning Focus)

 This repository is primarily for my personal learning.
 While I appreciate any insights or corrections, it's not intended for external contributions in the traditional sense.
-Feel free to fork it and use it for your own Rust learning journey!
+Feel free to fork it and use it for your own Rust learning journey!!